sibyllev/recipeforguac/README.md

-# recipeforguac
+# Git training - a recipe for guac
-An example repository for introductory Git training
+An example repository for introductory **Git** training